K-14 process: Steps

+The blue-green and blue-red sensitive layers are primarily sensitive to green and red light, respectively, but are sensitive to blue light as well.
+The yellow filter layer is added to prevent blue light from penetrating to these layers during exposure.

 The result is three different color records each with the appropriate dye, just like other color films.
-The original Kodachrome process in 1935 used dye bleaches and was a far more complex process.
+The original Kodachrome process in 1935 used dye bleaches and was a far more complex process; the dyes themselves were unstable and faded at high temperature.
 Although the formulae have changed over the years, the basic process steps have followed a similar pattern since the introduction of "selective re-exposure" Kodachrome in 1938.